 Aetna considers TBP and dermoscopy experimental and investigational for all other indications because their effectiveness for indications other than the ones listed above has not been established.

-Aetna considers the following approaches (not an all inclusive list) experimental and investigational for detecting and monitoring dysplastic and atypical nevi for early detection of malignant cutaneous melanomas because their clinical value for this indication has not been established.
+Aetna considers the following approaches (not an all-inclusive list) experimental and investigational for detecting and monitoring dysplastic and atypical nevi for early detection of malignant cutaneous melanomas because their clinical value for this indication has not been established.

-Total body photography (TBP) and dermoscopy (also known as digital epiluminescence microscopy (DELM), epiluminescence microscopy [ELM], incidence light microscopy, skin videomicroscopy, melanomography, in-vivo cutaneous surface microscopy, dermatoscopy, and magnified oil immersion diascopy) are established techniques for detecting and monitoring dysplastic and atypical nevi for early detection of malignant cutaneous melanomas.
+Total body photography (TBP) and dermoscopy (also known as total body imaging, digital epiluminescence microscopy (DELM), epiluminescence microscopy [ELM], incidence light microscopy, skin videomicroscopy, melanomography, in-vivo cutaneous surface microscopy, dermatoscopy, and magnified oil immersion diascopy) are established techniques for detecting and monitoring dysplastic and atypical nevi for early detection of malignant cutaneous melanomas.

 The fact that dysplastic and atypical nevi may appear as potential precursors of cutaneous malignant melanoma (CMM) has made possible early identification of individuals who are at increased risk for developing CMM.
 Moreover, there is ample evidence that early resection of malignant melanoma is associated with an excellent prognosis.
 Thus, it is important that individuals with dysplastic or atypical nevi receive regular cutaneous examination to identify new and changing nevi.

 A dermoscope (e.g., MoleMax II™) is a specialized microscope that is used for in vivo examination of pigmented skin lesions, in order to distinguish melanocytic from non-melanocytic pigmented lesions and determine whether melanocytic pigmented lesions are likely to be malignant.
 Even though most malignant melanocytic lesions can be identified on the basis of unaided visual inspection alone, there are many lesions that are not readily distinguished by examination with the naked eye.